Updated April 15, 2025

 Differences in Behavior

 Carpenter ants and sugar ants differ in their behavior as well.
-Carpenter ants are known to be aggressive and territorial, and they will attack other insects that enter their territory.
+Carpenter ants are known to be aggressive and territorial and will attack other insects that enter their territory.
 Sugar ants, on the other hand, tend to be more passive and will usually only attack if they feel threatened.

 Social Structure of Carpenter Ants and Sugar Ants